Candidates for all commodities and locations

-While our meat processing clients generally have more long-term than short-term positions available, they do experience intensive periods where short-term staff are required.
+While our clients generally have more long-term jobs than short-term positions available, they do experience intensive periods where short-term staff are required.

-From south-east Queensland to greater Sydney and country Victoria, Agri Labour Australia places candidates in meat processing jobs around the country.
+From south-east Queensland to greater Sydney and country Victoria, Agri Labour Australia places candidates in abbatoir jobs around the country.

 Compliance implications of an international workforce

-With a large percentage of international workers making up the workforce in the meat processing industry, the correct management of visas and rates of pay is critical.
+With a large percentage of international workers making up the workforce in the abbatoir industry, the correct management of visas and rates of pay is critical.

 Clients must ensure candidates have the right to work and that the right industrial agreements are in place.

 Vaccinations and health precautions